-The Brazil biopesticides market is expected to reach $XX Million by 2021 from $6988 Million in 2015, witnessing a CAGR of XX% during the forecasted period.
+The Brazil biopesticides market is expected to reach $XX Million by 2022 from USD 7452 Million in 2016, witnessing a CAGR of XX% during the forecasted period.
 In just 35 years, Brazil has developed from a food importer to a major exporter, mostly by improving productivity by technology adoption and crop protection chemicals’ use.
 The Brazilian market for pesticides has certain unique characteristics, which differentiates it from other markets.
 These include higher margins, high concentrations, the longest payment terms and continuous, sustainable agricultural growth.
 Domestic farmers have traditionally spent more money on pesticides per hectare in Brazil, compared to other Latin American countries.

 Higher adoption of herbicide tolerant crops will lead to large consumption and market demand for herbicides in Brazil.
 However, higher pesticides residues in grains and increasing pest resistance, developed countries are posing strict regulations on use of some synthetic pesticides, which will affect the use of such chemicals in Brazil.
 As a consequence of growing concerns regarding the environment and contamination of food with synthetic chemical pesticides, the demand of next generation biopesticides are also increasing in Brazil, however market will remain dominated by the synthetic pesticides.